josholiv/boring-cv/README.md

 * Layout/Rendering is handled by /src/pages/index.astro
 * Styling is defined in /styles/cv.css

-The Astro page dynamically maps through your JSON data and renders sections conditionally.
-For example:
+The Astro page dynamically maps through your JSON data and renders sections.
+Some features are mapped conditionally, for example:
 * "Courses" under the Education section and "Duties" under the Research Experience section only appear if defined
 * Publications and Presentations bold your name
 * The “Print” button triggers browser print, but hides itself during printing